blu2ns/SGR-steam-game-randomizer/README.md

   * Exclude games from being shown to you

 ## Why use this over something like the steamDB game randomizer?
-  * Allows you to pull your game list from the API even with your account being private
+  * Allows you to pull your game list from the API even with your account being private (if you use the api key assigned to the user id you are using)
   * Faster rerolling
   * Run the game faster, instead of opening your steam library and finding the game
   * Exclude unwanted games from showing up in the randomizer